-Documented reasonable attempts made to get person to sign off on refusal of MSE.
+• Documented reasonable attempts made to get person to sign off on refusal of MSE.

-A Note About Free-Standing EDs
+A Note About Off-Campus EDs

-- A facility must use all available resources within its license for the MSE before transferring a patient to separately licensed facility. - Example: Steele Creek ED is licensed as part of CHS-Pineville and therefore must use all available resources at CHS-Pineville before it can transfer to CMC (unless it is known CHS-Pineville does not have any such resources).
-Same is true for CMC-Randolph - because it is licensed as part of CMC it must exhaust the resources at CMC before it can transfer to another licensed facility. - It is also not an "EMTALA transfer" to send a patient from a free-standing ED to its main hospital because the care is still within the same license; it's just a very long "hallway" of the hospital.
+- A facility must use all available resources within its license for the MSE before transferring a patient to separately licensed facility. - Example: Steele Creek ED is licensed as part of Atrium Health Pineville and therefore must use all available resources at Atrium Health Pineville before it can transfer to CMC (unless it is known Atrium Health Pineville does not have any such resources).
+Same is true for CMC-Randolph because it is licensed as part of CMC it must exhaust the resources at CMC before it can transfer to another licensed facility. - It is also not an "EMTALA transfer" to send a patient from a freestanding ED to its main hospital because the care is still within the same license; it's just a very long "hallway" of the hospital.
+Accordingly an EMTALA Transfer Form is not required for movement between two locations on the same hospital license.